 Visit Boulders Beach.

-Nearly everyone who is planning a 2 week South Africa itinerary is looking forward to the penguins–they’re one of the best-known features of the area!
+Nearly everyone who is planning a 2 week South Africa itinerary is looking forward to admiring the African penguins: they’re one of the best-known features of the area!

 Though Boulders Beach and its penguin colony are popularly advertised as something to do in Cape Town, the truth is, they’re located about 45 minutes outside the city.

-So, with 2 weeks in South Africa, it makes sense to dedicate some time to heading out to them individually, rather than squeezing in a day trip.
+With 2 weeks in South Africa, it makes sense to dedicate some time to visiting them individually, rather than squeezing it into a day trip.

-There is a small fee to enter the beach, and while there is a swimming area (and occasionally penguins head over there for a visit), people are not allowed to get on the beach or swim in the area that the bulk of the penguins congregate.
+There is a small fee to enter the beach, and while there is a swimming area (and occasionally penguins head over for a visit), people are not allowed to get on the beach or swim in the area where the bulk of the penguins congregate.

 Drive along the Cape Peninsula to Cape Point.